krlklim/cv/README.md

 ## Summary ##

-- 4+ years of experience in software development.
+- 6+ years of experience in software development.
+- 2 years of experience as a professional teacher.
 - Have skills in back-end and front-end.
 - Understand OOP concepts, love and follow in practice the KISS/DRY/SOLID principles.
 - Write clean code using TDD/BDD techniques and well-documented commits.